 This dramatically upgrades the deployment sequence/experience.
 Flower now reliably remains up and shows workers going up or down in real time, making deployments significantly cleaner.
 You’ll find that workers are able to properly stop taking tasks, drain ongoing tasks, shut down, and restart.

 This speeds up the development experience as well as new code deployment.
 It’s a huge improvement, and we’d like to potentially use a multi-stage onbuild image to optimize it further in the future.

 - The ability to run multiple Astronomers on a cluster

 - Google Cloud SQL

 Interested in trying this out yourself?
-Reserve a spot in our beta program here, and we’ll reach out to schedule a demo.
+Reserve a spot in our program, and we’ll reach out to schedule a demo.